open-contracting/standard/standard/standard.md

 For descriptions of the phases see the "Definitions" tab at the top.

+In this version of the standard, you will not see planning included.
+Please see "[A note on planning](#a-note-on-planning)" for a full explanation.
+This is because the standard, at this point, has been drafted primarily on the basis of a deep search into the existing data, where we did not find planning data.
+The standard will evolve on the basis of use cases and demand for contracting data also, so we welcome detailed use cases regarding planning data to help us build out this area of the standard.

 ### Conceptual Model
 We propose an Open Contracting Data Standard consisting of two parts:

-- A **contracting record** - a core summary record used to describe key features of the complete Contracting Process.
-It is updated as new information becomes available to accurately reflect the state of tender, award or contract processes.
-The contracting record should provide an at-a-glance view of key information used in locating and analysing current, past or future contracting activities.
+- A **contracting record** - is used to summarize all the key features of the a unique contracting process, bringing together information from all phases of the contracting process into one record.
+It is updated as new information becomes available to accurately reflect the current state of the contract processes.
+The contracting record should provide an at-a-glance view of key information and can then be used to access more detailed information from the releases.

 - A set of **contracting releases** - specific releases of information, such as tender notices, award notices, or details of a contract.